GoogleCloudPlatform/professional-services/examples/dataproc-gcs-connector/README.md

 The connector JAR file will be found in `hadoop-connectors/gcs/target/`.
 In order for the connector to work, use the `-shaded.jar` as it contains all the dependencies.

-Terraform will create a GCS bucket upload this JAR to the bucket at `gs://gcs-connector-init_actions/gcs-connector-${HADOOP_VERSION}-shaded.jar` so the Dataproc cluster will be able to access it.
+Terraform will create a GCS bucket and upload this JAR to the bucket at `gs://gcs-connector-init_actions/gcs-connector-${HADOOP_VERSION}-shaded.jar` so the Dataproc cluster will be able to access it.

 ### 3. Provide the Dataproc initialization script (with Terraform)

 When creating the [Google Cloud Dataproc](https://cloud.google.com/dataproc) cluster, you can specify the [inititalization action](https://cloud.google.com/dataproc/docs/concepts/configuring-clusters/init-actions) to install the specified version of the [GCS connector](https://github.com/GoogleCloudDataproc/hadoop-connectors/blob/master/gcs/README.md) on the cluster.
 The initalization actions for updating the GCS connector for Dataproc is based off of the `connectors.sh` script from the [GoogleCloudDataproc/initalization-actions](https://github.com/GoogleCloudDataproc/initialization-actions/tree/master/connectors) GitHub repository.

 The `connectors.sh` file in this repository will be the initialization script for the Dataproc cluster.
 Terraform will rename this script to `dataproc-init-script.sh` before uploading it to the `gs://gcs-connector-init_actions/` GCS bucket.
-It will also specify `dataproc-init-script.sh` as an initialization action for the Dataproc cluster.
+It will then specify `dataproc-init-script.sh` as an initialization action for the Dataproc cluster.

 ### 4. Run Terraform